hasura/learn-graphql/tutorials/backend/hasura-v3-ts-connector/tutorial-site/content/predicates/3-expression-types.md

 There are unary and binary comparison operator expressions.

-And there are `exists` expressions, which are expressed using a subquery against another collection.
+And there are `exists` expressions, which are expressed using a sub-query against another collection.

 For now, we'll concentrate on logical expressions and comparison operator expressions.

+Let's begin to construct the where clause in the next section.